 In March 2009, the Senate Select Committee on Intelligence announced plans to comprehensively review the CIA's former detention and interrogation program.
 See Def.
 Mot. for Summary Judgment, Att.
 1 (Declaration of Martha M. Lutz, Chief of the Litigation Support Unit, CIA), ¶ 11.
-To fulfill ambition, Committee personnel "unprecedented direct access to millions of pages of unredacted CIA documents."
+To fulfill ambition, Committee personnel that required "unprecedented direct access to millions of pages of unredacted CIA documents."
 Id.
-Wary of freewheeling disclosure of such sensitive information, CIA negotiated with SSCI to " respected accommodations that both the President's constitutional authorities over classified information and . . .
+Warv of freewheeling disclosure of such sensitive information, CIA negotiated with SSCI the to devise " respected accommodations that both the President's constitutional authorities over classified information and . . .
 Congress's constitutional authority to conduct oversight of the Executive Branch."
 Def.
 Mot. to Dismiss, Att.
 1 (Declaration of Neal Higgins, Director of the Office of Congressional Affairs, CIA), ¶ 11.